sourcegraph/handbook/content/engineering/deployments.md

 We maintain multiple instances of Sourcegraph:

 - [sourcegraph.com](#sourcegraph-com) is our production deployment for open source code.
-- [sourcegraph.sgdev.org](#sourcegraph-sgdev-org) is our private deployment of Sourcegraph that contains our private code.
+- [sourcegraph.sgdev.org](#sourcegraph-sgdev-org) is our private deployment of Sourcegraph that contains some of our private code.
 - [k8s.sgdev.org](#k8s-sgdev-org) is a dogfood deployment that replicates the scale of our largest customers.
+Note that this also contains all of our private code.
 - [Managed instances](./distribution/managed/index.md) are deployments of Sourcegraph we manage for customers.

 Learn more about how these work in [deployment basics](#deployment-basics).
 Also on this page: